dehezhang2/Notes/3103/CS3103_Operating_System.md

     * Because block and suspend are 2 independent states(block: whether waiting for resources; suspend: whether in the main memory)
     * May be there is a program waiting for user input, and at this time OS decide to move it out of the main memory
+    * State transaction:
+      * Blocked => Blocked/Suspend (**which is the first thing to do to free up memory**): This can make room for another process that is not blocked, in particular, when the currently running process or a ready process that the OS would like to dispatch requires more main memory to maintain adequate performance.
+      * Ready => Ready/Suspend: If this is the only way to ==free up a sufficiently large block== of main memory or the OS may choose to **suspend a lower-priority ready process rather than a higher-priority blocked process** if it believes that the blocked process will be ready soon.
+      * Ready/Suspend => Ready: If the process in the **Ready/Suspend state has higher priority**(there might be a higher priority process with the state: Blocked/Suspend has been triggered by the corresponding event) than any of the ready processes.
+Otherwise, there is swapping cost.
+      * Blocked/Suspend => Ready/Suspend: The existence of this transaction proved that not all data of process are swapped into the second memory

     ![image-20190125114715372](image-20190125114715372.png)